-Table 10 above shows that the PMCR of €150K is the highest amount of minimum capital requirement that the Company must hold at all times.
+Table 4 above shows that the PMCR of €150K is the highest amount of minimum capital requirement that the Company must hold at all times.

-Table 5 below indicates that the Company has excess capital of approx. €4K above the Permanent Minimum Capital Requirement.
-This is reflected by a Capital Adequacy Ratio of 102,42%, which is above the minimum threshold of 100% set out in Article 9(1)(c) of IFR.
+Table 5 below indicates that the Company has excess capital of approx. €22K above the Permanent Minimum Capital Requirement.
+This is reflected by a Capital Adequacy Ratio of 114,79%, which is above the minimum threshold of 100% set out in Article 9(1)(c) of IFR.
 The Board of Directors of the Company has noted that the CET1 Ratio is at a marginal level.
-Hence, it expressed the intention to raise the Firm's Own funds through shareholder contributions or capital increases, if the income of the company stays at the current level.
+Hence, the Company proceeded with a capital increase of €25K after the reference date to raise the Company's Own funds.